SPWwj/Spectrum/README.md

 5) Entity Framework

 # Features and Timeline
+A Progressive Web Apps(PWA) provide notification service for tracking orders.

 Aim for M1:
- 1) Notification
+ 1) Setup Web Service (e.g. WebApp, Sql Server, Key Vault) : Done
+ 2) Setup Notification (Web and Email): Done
+ 3) Implement Identity Server for Login: Done
+ 4) Receipt Generation Dashboard : Done

+By M2:
+ 1) Integrate all M1 features into 1 complete app.
  2) Shop Orders
  3) It is possible to build an iot button for this because this will be most convenience way for user to trigger update, to be simulate     using phone app

-After M1:
- 1) Pattern Recognition
+ 4) Pattern Recognition

+By M3
- 2) Scale
+ 1) Scale
- 3) Testing
+ 2) Testing
- 4) Documentation
+ 3) Documentation
- 5) Improve on CSS design
+ 4) Improve on CSS design

 # Flowchart
 ![SpectrumFlowchart drawio](https://user-images.githubusercontent.com/30100720/169250297-8954bd90-5962-474c-b427-94474153f1bb.png)